dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1937: Retaliatory measures can spiral into trade wars.
+### T1937: Retaliation from other countries can lead to a damaging trade war.

 |Support|
 |---|